RedstoneDave/My-Language/README.md

   - `-ceva` transforms an `unekin` into an adjective
   - e.g. `mocekseva` means “more”

+### Adverbials

+Technically, there is no unique word class “adverb” in Kratoma, the role of adverbs is mostly played by adverbial form of adjectives and partially the stative verbs (such as “always” can be represented using the auxiliary stative verb `vekc`).
+Yet, some particals can be attached to adverbial forms to adjust their meaning.
+The topic partical `zu` is usually omitted when having these suffixes.
+Let’s take the adverbial form `kravu` of the adjective `krava` as an example:

+- `kravul`
+  - `-l` means “also; even”, similar to “も” in Japanese.
+The latter meaning is more often used in (semantically) affirmative expressions.
+  - e.g. `fozu lavbu tesin. zel lavbu tesin` means “I like books, and he also likes books”.
+- `kravusy`
+  - `-sy` means “even; as long as”, similar to “さえ” in Japanese.
+The first meaning is more often used in (semantically) negative expressions.
+  - When used in a conditional clauses, `-sy` takes the latter meaning “as long as”.
+  - e.g. `fosy zenbu maiveren` means “Even I don’t understand that”, where `maiver` means “to understand”; `fozu zenbusy maiveren` means “I don’t even understand that”.
+The former implies that “I’m understand a lot of things, but even it’s me, that is too hard to understand”, the latter implies that “That is easy, but I’m too stupid to understand such easy thing”.
+- `kravud`
+  - `-d` means “while”, similar to “…うちに” in Japanese.
+This implies suitable and optimal circumstances for some action.
+  - e.g. `mipened, epai` means “Set out before it has vanished” (lit.
+While it doesn’t vanish, go!)
+- `kravuv`
+  - `-v` means “only”, similar to “だけ” in Japanese.
+  - e.g. `fov fonbu vebutez` means “Only I can do this”; `fozu fonbuv vebutez` means “I can only do this”, the difference is as it’s shown in the example in the `-sy` particle.
+- `kravuck`
+  - `-ck` means “(as ...) as ...”, similar to “のように” in Japanese.
+  - e.g. `fozu zesu tezeck vebutez` means “I can do this as he can”; `fozu zesu raevuck raez` means “I’m as tall as he is”.

 ## Clauses

 Kratoma is predicate-based, every other component in a sentence is analysed to be an adverbial (ie. modifier) of the predicate.
 The predicate of a clause could be a `sokan`, `burab`, `mosrab` or `-z` form of `gasaru`, as for `unekin`, just add a `-k` to it to form a `sokan`.

 ### Independent Clause

+A complete sencense has one independent clause, the predicate of which is of the predicate form, and any other component takes some adverbial form to modify the predicate (or some adjective form to modify some noun, but usually, noun phrases are analysed as a whole component).

+The order of the components are rather free, and could change as the emphasized component varies, yet the most common order is “SOV”.

 ### Dependent Clause

+Different from independent clauses, dependent clauses could only have their predicate at the end to avoid potential ambiguity.

+#### Adjective Clause

+Adjective clauses modify nouns, they come directly before the modified nouns with the predicate part adjacent to it.
+In case you forgot this, the adjective forms of the parts of speech above are:

+- `(sokan)-ma`
+- `(burab)-o`
+- `(mosrab)-i`
+- `(gasaru)(va form)`
+- `(unekin)-n`

+#### Simple Adverbial Clause

+#### Compond Clause

+#### Complex Adverbial Clause

+## Other Grammar

+check `grammar.md` and `grammar.enbf` for more information.